 Leadership in seniors care

-Like many, my heart sinks daily at the tragedies and suffering disproportionally faced by our seniors because of COVID-19.
-This virus has had an outsized impact on older people, particularly those in long-term care.
+The COVID-19 virus has had an outsized impact on older people, particularly those in long-term care.
 It’s also had a profound effect on the front-line staff who work with seniors.
 Our care workers are mentally and physically exhausted, and burnout is a real problem.
-The seniors care sector had staffing issues before the pandemic, but now, almost one year in, the situation is particularly acute.
+The seniors care sector had staffing issues before the pandemic, but now the situation is particularly acute.